cosmasquantum/Getting_and_Cleaning-_Data_Project/CodeBook.md

-This is a codebook describing each variable and its values in the tidy data set 'TidyData'.
+Codebook describing each variable and its values in the tidy data set 'TidyData'.

 ===========================================================================================